maffyoo/Culture/Principles-Practices-Behaviours.md

 Small changes mean issues can be detected and fixed cheaply

-deliver measurable outcomes quickly
+CD delivers measurable outcomes quickly

-feedback early and often
+Feedback early and often

 ## Trunk Based Development ##

-> **_Trunk based development supports our efforts in continuous delivery and ensures we can always release_
+> **_Trunk based development supports our efforts in continuous delivery and ensures we can always release_**

 We support longer term batches of work by using Feature Flags and Branch by Abstraction

 ## Remote first ##

 > **_We support remote workers as first class participants in any activity they are part of_**

-A modern workforce should be enabled to work in a flexible way that supports their location and allows them an equal presence
+A modern workforce should be enabled to work in a flexible way that supports their situation and allows them an equal presence with other participants

 ## Spikes ##